Item 14: Understand lifetimes

 Trashing the contents of the object has an additional bad effect for this example: the file descriptor corresponding to the open file is lost, and so the program leaks the resource that was held in the data structure.

-Moving forwards in time to C++, this problem of losing access to resources was solved by the inclusion of destructors, enabling RAII (cf. Item 11).
-Now, the things on the stack have the ability to tidy themselves up: if the object holds some kind of resource, the destructor can tidy it up and the C++ compiler guarantees that the destructor of an object on the stack gets called as part of tidying up the stack frame.
+Moving forward in time to C++, this latter problem of losing access to resources was solved by the inclusion of destructors, enabling RAII (see Item 11).
+Now, the things on the stack have the ability to tidy themselves up: if the object holds some kind of resource, the destructor can tidy it up, and the C++ compiler guarantees that the destructor of an object on the stack gets called as part of tidying up the stack frame:

 // C++ code.